madpiano/2019-432/slides/class03/README.md

 ## Upcoming Deliverables

-- There is a **Minute Paper** due tomorrow at 2 PM. **LINK TO COME**
+- There is a **Minute Paper** due Wednesday (2019-01-30) at 2 PM. **LINK TO COME**
 - [Homework 1](https://github.com/THOMASELOVE/2019-432/tree/master/homework) is due this Friday (2019-02-01) at 2 PM.
-    - After today's class, you should certainly be able to do all four questions.
+    - After today's class, you should be able to do all four questions.
     - **Note**: In the initially posted `hbp330.csv` data file for HW1 (also HWs 2 and 3), a patient was listed with a negative value of `hsgrad` and another with 0.
 We have corrected those `hsgrad` (and also `income`) values.
-The corrected `hbp330.csv` data set appeared on 2019-01-25, and has no negative values at all and no zero values except for the indicator variables.
-Get the corrected data set everywhere you got the original one, including [here](https://raw.githubusercontent.com/THOMASELOVE/2019-432/master/data-and-code/hbp330.csv), or [here](https://raw.githubusercontent.com/THOMASELOVE/2019-432/master/homework/homework1/data/hbp330.csv), or [here](https://raw.githubusercontent.com/THOMASELOVE/2019-432/master/homework/homework2/data/hbp330.csv), or [here](https://raw.githubusercontent.com/THOMASELOVE/2019-432/master/homework/homework3/data/hbp330.csv).
 While the changes should not change your response to any HW 1 questions, please get and use the corrected data anyway, so that HW2 and HW3 work out smoothly.
+        - The corrected `hbp330.csv` data set appeared on 2019-01-25, and has no negative values at all and no zero values except for the indicator variables.
+        - Get the corrected data set everywhere you got the original one, including [here](https://raw.githubusercontent.com/THOMASELOVE/2019-432/master/data-and-code/hbp330.csv), or [here](https://raw.githubusercontent.com/THOMASELOVE/2019-432/master/homework/homework1/data/hbp330.csv), or [here](https://raw.githubusercontent.com/THOMASELOVE/2019-432/master/homework/homework2/data/hbp330.csv), or [here](https://raw.githubusercontent.com/THOMASELOVE/2019-432/master/homework/homework3/data/hbp330.csv).
     - [Homework 2](https://github.com/THOMASELOVE/2019-432/tree/master/homework) is due the following Friday 2019-02-08, also at 2 PM.
 - [Project 1 Proposal](https://github.com/THOMASELOVE/2019-432/tree/master/projects) is due 2019-02-15 at 2 PM.
     - The hardest part is identifying an appropriate data set.
 Any questions at this point?

+## Need Help with the Homework, Software or Anything Else?

+- TA office hours are Monday-Friday from 11:30 AM - 12:45 PM, and on Tuesday and Thursday from 2:30 - 3:45 PM.
+- You can also find us, at any time, at `431-help` at `case dot edu`.

 ## Where are we in the Course Notes?

 - The Course Notes Chapters on [Analysis of Variance](https://thomaselove.github.io/2019-432-book/analysis-of-variance.html) and [Analysis of Covariance](https://thomaselove.github.io/2019-432-book/analysis-of-covariance.html) are definitely worth your time now.
 There, I discuss several things that won't make it into the slides.